gnugat/micro-framework-bundle/doc/02-compatibility.md

 ## Conclusion

 A micro framework requires micro bundles.
-Most third party bundles won't be compatible with `MicroFrameworkBundle` because of:
+Most third party bundles might not be compatible with `MicroFrameworkBundle` because of:

 * their hard dependency on `FrameworkBundle` specific classes (`Controller`, `ContainerAwareCommand`, etc)
 * their tendency to try to solve 80% of most use cases, instead of following a "add what you need" philosophy

+But with a bit of work they can be used.

-Good bundle candidates would be ones that integrate a library into Symfony's Dependency Injection Container, for example `symfony/monolog-bundle`.
+Good bundle candidates would be ones that simply integrate a library into Symfony's Dependency Injection Container, for example `symfony/monolog-bundle`.